Let’s be good to our fluffy and feathered friends, as well as all the other wonderful creatures on the planet – I include (most) humans as well!

 Chocolate is actually good for you (see my post here ) but the problem is that it’s only the dark kind which doesn’t always appeal to the children’s taste-buds.
 If your children love it, then great!
 But regular easter eggs are often packed with sugar and additives and all they really do is satisfy the craving for a few moments and turn the kids into hyper-active crazy people.
 Yep, been there, done that.

 So, how about going down a different road this year?
-We still have a month to go and time to get creative – how about…
+We still have a while to go and time to get creative – how about…

 **Making energy balls?
 There are tons of healthy recipes online – I found this one on Nest & Glow.
 Although one of the ingredients is cocoa powder, there’s usually organic cocoa available in most good health stores.